How Many Drinks Does it Take to Reach 0.08 %BAC?

 When Does My “BAC Clock” Start?

-You can measure your BAC just 15 minutes after you consume your first drink, and, according to conventional wisdom, your BAC level will remain within safe limits if you consume only one “standard” drink per hour.
+Using an accurate and convenient BACtrack Professional Grade Breathalyzer, you can measure your BAC just 15 minutes after you consume your first drink.
+According to conventional wisdom, your BAC level will remain within safe limits if you consume only one “standard” drink per hour.
 A standard drink is defined by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) as half an ounce of alcohol (e.g., one 12 oz. beer, one 5 oz. glass of wine, or one 1.5 oz. shot of distilled spirits).

 However, we all know that conventional wisdom can be wrong--sometimes wildly so.
 Intoxication begins with the very first drink.
 You should never drink and drive, no matter how much you've consumed.
 You can be impaired and arrested even if you BAC is under 0.08%.